Program Overview

 Total Suspended Solids (TSS)

-Total suspended solids include all particles suspended in water which will not pass through a filter.
-As levels of TSS increase in water, water temperature increases while levels of dissolved oxygen decrease.
-Fish and aquatic insect species are very sensitive to these changes which can lead to a loss of diversity of aquatic life.
-While Michigan’s Water Quality Standards do not contain numerical limits for TSS, a narrative standard requires that waters not have any of these physical properties: turbidity; unnatural color; oil films; floating solids; foam; settleable solids; suspended solids; and deposits.
-Water with a TSS concentration <20 mg/L (ppm) is considered clear.
-Water with levels between 40 and 80 mg/L tends to appear cloudy, and water with concentrations over 150 mg/L usually appears muddy.
-In streams that have shown impairments to aquatic life due to sedimentation, TSS is used as a surrogate measure for Total Maximum Daily Load (TMDL) regulation, since large amounts of sediment can bury potential habitat for aquatic macroinvertebrates.
-This is the case for Malletts Creek and Swift Run TMDLs.
+While Michigan’s Water Quality Standards do not contain numerical limits for TSS, a narrative standard requires that waters not have any of these physical properties: turbidity, unnatural color, oil films, floating solids, foam, settleable solids, suspended solids, or deposits.
+Water with a TSS concentration less than 20 mg/L (ppm) is considered clear.
+Water with levels between 40 and 80 mg/L appear cloudy, and water with concentrations over 150 mg/L usually appear muddy.
+In streams that have shown impairments to aquatic life due to sedimentation, TSS is used as a surrogate measure for Total Maximum Daily Load (TMDL) regulations, since large amounts of sediment can bury potential habitat for aquatic macroinvertebrates.
+This is the case for Frank and Poet, Brownstown, Blakely, and Ecorse creeks (North and South branches) TMDLs as well as Smith and Silver creeks 303d listing.
 Those evaluations set the following targets for TSS:

 Bacteria (E. coli)

-Escherichia coli (E. coli) counts are measured from water samples as a broad indicator of the presence of pathogens found in the digestive tracts of warm-blooded animals.
-Their presence may indicate the presence of sewage or wastewater, but high counts can also result from other animal sources.
-These generalized bacterial counts are not specific enough to be directly indicative of health risks.
-However, consistently high levels serve as a warning of potential health risks and warrant further investigation to determine the source of bacterial outbreaks.
-The State of Michigan water quality standard for partial body contact is a monthly average of 130 counts per 100ml of water, while a single sampling event for waters protected for full body contact is <300 E. coli counts per 100 ml of water.
-Several reaches in the middle Huron are on the state’s list of impaired waters due to bacterial contamination, including Honey Creek, and drainages to and including the Huron River between Argo and Geddes Dams.
+Escherichia coli (E. coli) counts measure the presence of bacteria or pathogens that originate in the digestive tracts of warm-blooded animals.
+Their presence may indicate the presence of sewage, wastewater, or other waste sources.
+These bacterial counts are not specific enough to directly indicate health risks.
+Consistently high levels, however, serve as a warning of potential health risks and warrant further investigation to determine the source of bacterial contamination.
+The State of Michigan water quality standard for total body contact is a monthly average of 130 counts per 100 mL, while a single sampling event for waters protected for total body contact is less than 300 E. coli counts per 100 mL.
+Michigan also regulates that all waters protected for partial body contact recreation have less than 1000 E. coli counts per 100 mL during a single sampling event.
+Most reaches in the Lower Huron, Ecorse Creek, and Combined Downriver watersheds are included in the new Michigan statewide E. coli TMDL for impaired waters due to bacterial contamination.

 Dissolved Oxygen (DO)